Jeff Keller Success Interview

 The second video covers these topics: confronting your fears and developing your potential; finding the benefit in every adversity; achieving extraordinary results through the power of commitment.

-My new audio program, 'Success from Soup to Nuts' is on CD and contains 50 motivational messages.
+My audio program, 'Success from Soup to Nuts' is on CD and contains 50 motivational messages.
 It's a complete success course in one program.
 There are 6 CDs and 6 hours of material.

 Each message is about 5-8 minutes in length.
 It's very convenient because you can pick and choose the message that you need to hear on a particular day.
 The initial response has been overwhelmingly positive.